-As we investigated, many methods and algorithms are adopted to process and analyze SCD.
-To clustering the temporal information, Mahrsi et al. \cite{Mohamed2014Understanding} construct temporal passenger profiles based on boarding information and apply a generative model-based clustering approach to discover clusters of passengers.
-They also assign passengers based on their boarding information to "residential" areas, which they established through a clustering of socioeconomic data of the Rennes, France, to inspect how socioeconomic characteristics are distributed over the passenger temporal clusters.
+As we investigated, many clustering methods were adopted to process and analyze SCD.
+To clustering the temporal information, Mahrsi et al. \cite{Mohamed2014Understanding} constructed temporal passenger profiles based on boarding information and applied a generative model-based clustering approach to discover clusters of passengers.
+Based on the boarding information, passengers were assigned with "residential" areas, established through the clustering of socioeconomic data, to inspect how socioeconomic characteristics are distributed over the passenger temporal clusters.
+To analyze year-to-year changes in public transport passenger behavior, Briand et al. \cite{briand2017analyzing} propose a two-level generative model that applies the Gaussian mixture model to regroup passengers based on the passengers' temporal habits in their public transit usage.
 A density-based clustering method, DBSCAN \cite{DBSCAN1996Density}, which is very similar to OPTICS \cite{Ankerst1999OPTICS} is used by \cite{Ma20131}.
-The authors identify trip chains to detect transit riders' historical travel patterns and apply K-Means++ clustering algorithm and the rough-set theory to cluster and classify travel pattern regularities.
-Comparing to approaches reported in these works, we improve the OPTICS algorithm to cut down input parameters and control cluster size.
+The authors identified trip chains to detect transit riders' historical travel patterns and apply K-Means++ clustering algorithm and the rough-set theory to cluster and classify travel pattern regularities.
+To detect and update the daily changes in travel patterns, a Weighted Stop based DBSCAN is also proposed to reduce computation complexity \cite{kieu2015modified}.
+To achieve better clustering performance, a two-step clustering method \cite{mohamed2017clustering} was proposed to cluster transit stations and passengers, respectively.
+Comparing to approaches presented in these works, we improve the OPTICS algorithm to cut down input parameters and control cluster size.
 Further, other than focusing on people's mobility pattern, we utilize SCD to measure the interdependence between stability and mobility in the time dimension.